brevzin/cpp_proposals/4340_extend_cnttp_3/extend-cnttp-3.md

 We'll want defaulting behavior for `reflect_constant` to be similar to defaulting behavior for other functions, like the copy constructor and the comparison operators: for dependent types, if one of the subobjects isn't usable as a constant template parameter (whether it's not C++20 structural or doesn't customize `reflect_constant`), the resulting customization is `delete`d rather than being ill-formed.
 That means that for a class template like `std::tuple`, we can simply `default` the implementation and not have to worry about providing suitable constraints.

-Note that a consequence of being able to `default` this function is that you can also be able to `delete` it too, which means that a type could (if so desired) simply opt out of being usable as a constant template parameter.
+Note that a consequence of being able to `default` this function is that you should also be able to `delete` it, which means that a type could (if so desired) simply opt out of being usable as a constant template parameter.

 Also, the actual implementation details of defaulting `reflect_constant` would differ from those of explicitly providing it.
 If it is user-provided, the implementation will of course invoke and use that result as the template parameter object.
 But if it is defaulted, then effectively the implementation just tracks an extra bit on the type that tells it to ignore the usual access rule for C++20 class types as non-type template parameters.
 It wouldn't have to change the rules for template-argument-equivalence for that case.